The Gardner method for symmetries: Introduction

 The theory of symmetries for continuous equations is well developed.
 There is a direct method which allows computation of all symmetries of a given order for a given equation.
 There are numerous methods to generate the infinite hierarchies of symmetries of integrable equations such as KdV, for example, the mastersymmetry method \cite{Fu0}, Lenard recursion \cite{Ol1,Ol0,PS0} and Lax operator methods \cite{GDi1,Lax2,Wil5}.
 The method we will present in this paper has much in common with the method of the resolvent, described, for KdV, in section 3.7 of \cite{Dic0}.

 The goal of this paper is to present the Gardner method for symmetries of continuous partial differential equations (PDE).
 It is a little more subtle than the Gardner method for conservation laws, but it is still simple and elegant.
 The structure of this paper is as follows: In section 2 the Gardner method for symmetries is presented for KdV, CH and sine-Gordon (SG) equations.
 In section 3 we prove that the obtained symmetries commute.
-In section 4 we show the connection of the Gardner method and Lenard recursion.
+In section 4 we show the connection of the Gardner method and Lenard recursion (both for symmetries and for conservation laws).
 In section 5 the connection between the symmetries of continuous and discrete equations is described.
 Section 6 contains some concluding comments and questions for further study.